-Thirty-seven years had passed between them, years filled with suffering and joy.
+Forty-one years had passed between them, years filled with suffering and joy.
 Yet, Abraham was still young at heart.

-In those nearly four decades, the entire region of Sodom had been destroyed.
+In those four decades, the entire region of Sodom had been destroyed.
 Sarah had been abducted by Abimelech and released.

 After a lifetime of barrenness, Sarah bore him a son!